GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **How to encrypt data in Android?** - [Learn more here](https://blog.mindorks.com/how-to-encrypt-data-safely-on-device-and-use-the-androidkeystore)

+* **What is Room?**
+    - Room is an ORM, Object Relational Mapping library.
+In other words, Room will map our database objects to Java objects.
+Room provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.

+        Difference between SQLite and Room persistence library:

+            - In case of SQLite, There is no compile time verification of raw SQLite queries.
+But in Room there is SQL validation at compile time.

+            - As your schema changes, you need to update the affected SQL queries manually.
+Room solves this problem.

+            - You need to use lots of boilerplate code to convert between SQL queries and Java data objects.
+But, Room maps our database objects to Java Object without boilerplate code.

+            - Room is built to work with LiveData and RxJava for data observation, while SQLite does not.

 * **Why does Android use SQLite?**

 * **What libraries have you used for interacting with databases and why did you choose them?**